 Today it is different.
 First, I’m already known on some social media as my real name.
 If people wanted to find out about me I’m sure they could just Google me.
 For every social media account, I try to keep a similar handle.

-THE BEAUTY OF THE INTERNET IS YOU CAN BE ONE PERSON AND YOU CAN BE A HUNDRED PEOPLE.
+THE BEAUTY OF THE INTERNET IS YOU CAN BE ONE PERSON ONE DAY AND YOU CAN BE A HUNDRED PEOPLE THE NEXT.

 More and more people are using their real name, a stage name, or a business name to brand themselves online.